4dreadhead/PTaM-procedural/README.md

 - write parsed data to output file
 - clear container

-Data is the animals with name, age, and unique features for all kinds of animal.
+Data is the animals with name, age, and unique features for all kinds of animals.